GLauzza/French-Math-Data/README.md

 - [ ] handle openr1 finish reason, s1 cot type, numina/openr1 question type filtering
 - [ ] check extraction of boxed works perfectly
 - [ ] evaluate if answer length / question lenght / CoT length is correlated with accuracy
+- [ ] format the training data such that CoT ends by \\boxed{}
+- [ ] do I need to train to predict end of text token ?
+- [ ] add custom response template
+- [ ] add SFT checkpointing
+- [ ] see if math verify not supporting french is a problem
+- [ ] check how NEMO handles chat templates for finetuning